 Many items on the REx-PN are multiple-choice, however other item formats exist.
 Items are scored as either correct or incorrect.
 There is no partial credit.
-For updated information on the administration of the examination, access the NCSBN website at www.ncsbn.org/rex-pn.htm.
+Effective January 2026, all items will be scored dichotomously (i.e., correct or incorrect) except for multiple response, select all that apply items.
+These items will be scored polytomously for partial credit.
+For updated information on the administration of the examination, access rexpn.com.